Contact Us Contact Us Replicon Login

 The normal working hours of an employee shall be 40 hours per week unless work the law imposes a reduced working time rate on the employee or the parties do not agree on all working time.

-Working time, including overtime and working on a supplementary basis, may not exceed 12 hours in any one working day (shift), excluding lunch, and 60 hours in each 7-day period.
+The total working hours, including overtime and supplementary work, must not exceed 12 hours per day (excluding lunch) and 60 hours per 7-day period.

 Working Time Regime – If the norms of labor law or the employment contract do not stipulate otherwise, the working time regime for one or more employees (group of employees) or for all employees in the workplace shall be determined by the employer by determining one of the following types of working time regime –